-If your party is already undercutting education initiatives (with plans now submitted to the senate a number of times) in order to render the burden of education across the community in higher debt levels to participants, then from where does the appetite for innovation come?
+If your party is already undercutting education initiatives (with plans now submitted to the senate many times) to render the burden of education across the community in higher debt levels to participants, then from where does the appetite for innovation come?
 Certainly not from educated Australians who are burdened with debts.
 Indebtedness reduces people’s willingness to participate in “risk” that Turnbull is fond of suggesting we take.
-It also provides a sociological inhibitor to undertaking high-risk innovation, when a safe low risk office job that will ensure financial capacity to repay debt, is in the offering, although with our huge unemployment levels and relatively tiny job vacancies … perhaps not.
+It also provides a sociological inhibitor to undertaking high-risk innovation, when a safe low-risk office job that will ensure financial capacity to repay debt is in the offering, although with our massive unemployment levels and relatively tiny job vacancies … perhaps not.

 Now there is much talk about Turnbull providing an extra $100 million in funding to the CSIRO.
 This step is not dissimilar to the situation in regards his much-publicised increases to domestic violence funding of $100 million after Abbott had previously cut $300 million and overseen closures of numerous shelters.
 The situation here is remarkably similar.
-It turns out that Abbott cut $111 million in the May budget to CSIRO resulting in organization wide staffing cuts.
+It turns out that Abbott cut $111 million in the May budget to CSIRO resulting in organisation wide staffing cuts.
 Twenty percent of CSIRO’s staff have already left.
 Suggesting that CSIRO now has sufficient funding to re-employ these experts is naïve.
 It overlooks the fact that science is a global labour market and the disengagement that comes from arbitrary retrenchment.
-Further there has been a loss of momentum on resource & time critical projects that have been closed for months now.
-Very much like the D.V. situation where shelters had already closed and have not been reopened, CSIRO projects have similarly closed.
-Again a striking similarity of language used by the recipients of Domestic Violence and CSIRO funding where the term “first step to repair” was used frequently.
+Further, there has been a loss of momentum on resource & time critical projects that have been closed for months now.
+Very much like the D.V. situation where shelters had already closed and had not been reopened, CSIRO projects have similarly closed.
+Again a striking similarity of language used by the recipients of Domestic Violence and CSIRO funding where the term “first step to repair” was frequently used.
 Projects have already been irrevocably damaged by the loss of intellectual capital provided by long-term researchers.
-The damage has already been critical and funding a recovery will cost far more than was taken originally.
-It is also the case that the funding is tied to certain commercial provisions so CSIRO is no longer free to return to it’s original directions even if they were able.
+The damage has already been critical and funding a recovery will cost far more than was taken initially.
+It is also the case that the funding is tied to certain commercial provisions, so CSIRO is no longer free to return to its original directions even if they were able.
 If Turnbull is contributing less than that which was taken, it is simply insufficient to repair damage already incurred.
-The consequence is that real innovation from an organization, which has historically delivered numerous technological breakthroughs, has already been lost.
+The consequence is that real innovation from an organisation, which has historically delivered numerous technological breakthroughs, has already been lost.

 MERRY CHRISTMAS FROM THE GOVERNMENT